rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

+---
+title: Introduction to Linux
+---

-# Introduction to the Linux operating system
+# Introduction to the Linux Operating System

 In this chapter you will learn about GNU/Linux distributions.